skodkani/Go-project/README.md

 # GO Projects

-    This Reposiotry contains the basic of GO lang and code for Application developed in Go
+    This Repository contains the basic of GO lang and code for Application developed in Go